 What size are the beds?

 All mattresses are 39" by 80".
-To ensure that your sheets fit properly, we recommend that you bring oversized twin sheets.
+To ensure that your sheets fit properly, we recommend that you bring extra-long twin sheets.

 Can I have an air conditioner in my room?

-Air conditioners are generally not permitted in the residence halls.
-However, if you have a documented medical condition that necessitates an air conditioner, you must submit a request and the medical documentation.
+If you have a documented medical condition that necessitates an air conditioner, you must submit a request and the medical documentation.
 The forms need to be completed during the summer (or winter break) months.
 You will need to supply your own air conditioner and we require our Physical Plant to install it.
 Students who are assigned to a first-floor room or a room with a security screen will require a free-standing floor unit.
 The Office of Community Living can advise which type of air conditioner is required for your room assignment after approval has been granted.
 Requests for air conditioners are due by June 1, 2017.

 May I have a refrigerator, microwave, or other appliances?